labordynamicsinstitute/ldilab-manual/_sources/11-04-workflow-parta.md

 If the data are in openICPSR, you will now assess the deposit.
 The form in the template report should give enough guidance on what to check!

+## If the data are restricted-access

+If the data are restricted-access, you will still fill out this part.
+However, you should **not** attempt to request access to the data yourself.
+Contact your supervisor.
+See [Requesting Restricted-Access Data from Authors](correspondence-requesting-restricted-access) for details.

 ## Review the Part A report again